difference between accident and incident

 Moreover, accurate reporting and classification of accidents and incidents are essential for data analysis and decision-making in safety management.
 Tracking trends in accidents and incidents can help identify areas of improvement in safety performance, measure the effectiveness of safety interventions, and demonstrate the return on investment of safety initiatives.

-See also difference between voluntary and involuntary muscle
+See also difference between one party and two party system

 Conclusion